gregdavisd/jbox2d/README.md

 - Removed unused classes.
 - Removed some static utility methods, still more needed to be removed.
 - Removed GWT compatibility.
-- Replaced Ad hod linked lists with ArrayList.
+- Replaced Ad hoc linked lists with ArrayList.